VetMed Team

 Endoscopic Removal

-For objects that are not visible or accessible through a simple manual examination, endoscopic removal may be recommended.
-In this procedure, a flexible endoscope is inserted into the dog's nasal passage to locate and remove the object using small, specialized tools.
-This method allows for a more precise and less invasive removal, but it usually requires general anesthesia.
+For objects that are not visible or accessible through a simple manual examination, endoscopic removal is necessary.
+Under general anesthesia, a small diameter endoscope is inserted into the dog's nasal cavity through the nostril to locate and remove the object using small, specialized tools.
+This method allows for a more precise and less invasive removal.

 Flushing or Irrigation

-Sometimes, the foreign object can be dislodged by flushing the nasal passages with a saline solution.
-This is often used for smaller objects like seeds or small pieces of food.
-However, caution must be exercised to ensure that the object does not get pushed further into the nasal passage during the procedure.
+Sometimes, the foreign object can be dislodged by flushing the nasal passages with a saline solution while under general anesthesia.
+This is often used for small pieces of food.

 Medication